Never Rinse Them in Water

 More FAQs for Kefir

 Kefir is a living food and can change in texture and taste as it adjusts to changing temperatures and fermentation times.
 So, before you think things have gone awry and throw out your kefir, check out this FAQ page or contact me.
 I want you to make good kefir and I've been doing this for a long time.
 If anybody knows what kefir can do — it's me.
-I've spent twenty years making this special probiotic food every day and believe you me, the kefir grains can have a mind of their own sometimes.
+I've spent twenty-one years making this special probiotic food every day and believe you me, the kefir grains can have a mind of their own sometimes.
 I've figured out the likes and dislikes of kefir grains and how to make the grains better if they get stressed by situations such as lack of food or warm temperatures.

 No Two Ferments Are The Same